Skip to main content

-Creating a Safer Workplace Using the Hierarchy of Controls and EHS Software
+The Hierarchy of Controls and EHS Software

 The Hierarchy of Controls is a system used by industry and safety professionals worldwide for one reason; it is effective.
 It has proven to be one of the best ways to manage safety risk and works for any organization, large or small, regardless of industry.
+The hierarchy provides a systematic approach to managing workplace hazards and hazardous exposures, ensuring that risks are addressed in an organized and effective manner.

 The National Safety Council first began speaking about a system of controls as a way of protecting workers in the 1950s.
 They realized that elimination and engineering controls were more effective in reducing injuries than lower-level controls like administrative warnings and Personal Protective Equipment (PPE).
-The hierarchy originates from an initiative by the National Institute for Occupational Safety and Health (NIOSH) and is a foundational element of the Occupational Safety and Health Administration’s (OSHA) Best Practices for Hazard Prevention and Control.

 The Hierarchy of Controls addresses workplace hazards with a step-by-step approach.
 First, it ranks various risk control measures, which users then apply from the most effective to the least until they have eliminated the hazard or reduced it to a reasonable level.
+This hierarchy is used to address hazardous exposures and improve the overall work environment by prioritizing effective control strategies.

 While some hazard reduction methods try to change employee behavior, the Hierarchy of Controls is effective because of its simplicity and focus on the hazards themselves.
 Both can reduce workplace injuries, but one is simple to apply, and the other requires a deeper understanding of psychology and social dynamics.
-For this reason, when employers choose how to address safety concerns in the workplace, the Hierarchy of Controls is the best place to start.

 The Hierarchy of Controls and its parts

 Not all methods used to control risk are created equal; some are more effective than others.
 The Hierarchy of Controls recognizes that fact and organizes the five hazard controls from the most effective to the least.
-The five types of controls in descending order of effectiveness are:
+This hierarchy is often depicted as an inverted pyramid, visually representing the ranking from the most effective controls at the top to the least effective at the bottom.

 1. Elimination: Physically removing the hazard

-Elimination comes in at the top of the list because it is by far the most effective way to address a hazard.
-It’s simple, if you eliminate the hazard, you also eliminate the risk.
+Elimination comes in at the top of the list because eliminating hazards is by far the most effective way to control hazards.
+It’s simple: if you eliminate the hazard, you also eliminate the risk.
 For example, instead of an employee getting on a ladder to change a lightbulb, they use a specially made tool designed to change light bulbs from the ground.
-Another example is an employee who needs to access the roof.
-Instead of climbing a fixed ladder on the side of the building, they eliminate the risk of falling by taking the elevator instead.
+Eliminating hazards in this way is the preferred method to prevent hazards before they can cause harm.

 2. Substitution: Replacing the hazard with a less dangerous option

-Substitution is the second most effective means to address a hazard.
+Substitution is the second most effective means to address a hazard and involves replacing hazardous materials, processes, or equipment with safer alternatives.
 Changing or replacing a process or tool can be challenging, but it is also a great way to eliminate or reduce risk.
 For example, scaffolding or a mobile elevated work platform, like a scissor lift, could be used instead of an employee working from a ladder.
 Risk still exists in this scenario, but substitution has dramatically reduced it.
 Another example is the selection of chemicals.
-Today, many chemicals on the market produce similar results, but some are less hazardous than others.
-If you replace your current choice with a less dangerous option, you have just applied the substitution control.

 3. Engineering controls: Physically isolating people from the hazard

-Engineering controls create a physical barrier to isolate people from the hazard, and they are the third most effective measure on the list.
+Engineering controls are control methods designed to address specific hazards by creating a physical barrier to isolate people from the hazard, and they are the third most effective measure on the list.
 An example we are all familiar with are guardrails used to prevent falls.
-Another example is air conditioning, which isolates us from the adverse effects of heat in our homes and cars.

 4. Administrative controls: Rules to control how people interact with the hazard

-Administrative controls come in fourth place and are one of the least effective measures for addressing hazards.
-Administrative controls are the policies and procedures created by management, as well as training programs developed and provided to employees, intended to change the way that workers interact with the known risks in their workplace.
-For example, a company could create a restricted access zone to prevent unauthorized workers from entering a dangerous work area.
 Unfortunately, it is easy to miss a sign on the wall saying to keep out or duck under a controlled access line to grab something quickly.
 Administrative controls do not offer much protection because they require worker compliance and are easily missed, forgotten, and in some cases, disregarded.
+Selected controls should be reviewed regularly to ensure their effectiveness.

-Finally, personal protective equipment is the least effective form of control but one of the first that pops into people's minds when discussing workplace safety.
+Finally, personal protective equipment (PPE) is the least effective form of control but is often used to control exposures to hazardous substances when other controls are not feasible.
 While the primary goal of any safety program is to prevent accidents, for PPE to do its job, there must be an accident.
 An example is a personal fall arrest system consisting of a harness, lanyard, and anchor point.
-Unfortunately, for this type of fall protection to prove its value, the user must fall, and while it may prevent a fatality, it can still result in an injury.
-PPE also requires worker compliance and can be easily forgotten or misused.
-Because of these factors, it is vital to start thinking of PPE as a last line of defense, not as a first choice.

 How EHS software and the Hierarchy of Controls work together